-1.The maximum extent of a vibration or displacement of an oscillation, measured from the position of equilibrium.
+1.The maximum extent of a vibration or displacement of a sinusoidal (!) oscillation, measured from the position of equilibrium.
 Amplitude is the maximum absolute value of a periodically varying quantity.

 2.The maximum difference of an alternating electrical current or potential from the average value.

-The amplitude is a variable characterizing an oscillation.
-It gives the deflection of a physical quantity from its neutral position (0-point) up to a positive or negative value.
+The amplitude is a variable characterizing a sinusoidal oscillation.
+It gives the deflection of a physical quantity from its neutral position (zero point) up to a positive or negative value.

 The amplitude is expressed in a physical quantity − for example, as voltage, sound pressure, etc.